This article will cover:

-For instance, in the screenshot below we see that Recognition is a Priority.
+For instance, in the example below we see that Recognition has been chosen as a priority.
 We know then that providing employees with more feedback and celebrating successes, will increase engagement more than activities related to other drivers.

 Peakon notifies managers of updated strengths and priorities via the notification icon located in the dashboard and via digest emails.

 While strengths and priorities are calculated for all contexts, Peakon will not notify managers of strengths and priorities for the following contexts:

 - Segments representing more than 95% of the company results